 For further information that ties in with steps 8 and 11, read a post on casting out darkness as spoken of in D&C 50 and dozens of scriptures.
 Click HERE.

 I'm very happily married with 5 great kids and 6 grandchildren.
 I am fascinated by the science behind subtle energy therapies because they made such a HUGE difference for my family.
 I am passionate about researching how the field of energy medicine fits with the gospel of Christ.
-I find great joy in being an Energy therapist myself, helping people make peace with their past, releasing unresolved emotions and bringing light into dark places.
+I find great joy in being an Energy facilitator myself, helping people make peace with their past, releasing unresolved emotions and bringing light to dark places.
 I work in the healing arts and know that Jesus Christ is the source of all healing.